teratide/dask-accelerated/README.md

 This new operator can do it's evaluation using native libraries or by offloading the computation to an FPGA accelerator.

 ## Installation
+This section shows general directions as to how to install *dask accelerated*.
+For specific instructions as to how to install (and run) on AWS F1, see [here](AWS_DEMO.md).

 ### Requirements
 * [Apache Arrow 3.0+](https://arrow.apache.org/install/)